What is the admission timeline?

 What extracurricular activities do you offer?

-We offer an extensive extracurricular programme that includes creative arts, athletics, Model United Nations, music, yearbook, publication, choir, language clubs, chess, the Duke of Edinburgh International Awards and theatre productions.
+We offer an extensive extracurricular programme that includes creative arts, athletics, Model United Nations, music, student newsletter, choir, language clubs, chess, the Duke of Edinburgh’s International Award, drama productions and much more!

 I already have a child at ISM, do I have priority?

 Yes, we try to give priority to siblings.
-However, there is no guarantee.
+However, there is no guarantee that a place will be available.

 Can my child bring his/her mobile phone?